rrakhmanto/stop-start/README.md

 MIT License

-Copyright (c) 2016 Michael Peter Kempster
+Copyright (c) 2016 Base2Services Pty Ltd

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal